LocationRobledo de Chavela, Spain

 Project Area260.0 m2

-From the architect.
+Text description provided by the architects.
 Two people have completely built the house over four years.
 This unique approach begins with the acquisition of an old house, built on a rocky terrain with a steep slope, large trees, south orientation, and magnificent views of the mountains.

 We begin with the restoration of the house and the area around it on the site, by means of conventional construction and a fundamental premise: the complete reuse of everything on the site.
 Thus, using the existing large amount of stone on the site, we erected walls and paved some areas, forming flat surfaces, filled with debris from the works on the house, extending the house into the environment.